 \subsection{Contributions}

-This paper considers synchronization problems over \emph{closed subgroups of the orthogonal group $\mathcal{O}(d)$}, which include, \eg, the orthogonal group $\mathcal{O}(d)$ itself, the special orthogonal group $\mathcal{SO}(d)$, the permutation group $\mathcal{P}(d)$ and the cyclic group $\mathcal{Z}_m$ (see Section~\ref{subsubsec:subgroup_examples} for their definitions).
-Our contributions are threefold. \begin{itemize} \item First, we propose a unified, non-convex approach for solving this class of synchronization problems, namely, the GPM with a particular spectral estimator as initialization.
-Not only is our approach easy to implement but also enjoys faster computational speed and better scalability.
-Therefore, it is particularly suitable for applications of synchronization problems where the number $n$ of target group elements is large.

-\item Second, we derive a master theorem for the proposed non-convex approach.
-Under certain conditions that are related to the group, the noise, the measurement graph and the initialization, the master theorem upper bounds the estimation error of the iterates of the GPM and hence provides performance guarantees for the proposed non-convex approach (see Theorem~\ref{thm:master}).
+In this paper, we consider synchronization problems over \emph{closed subgroups of the orthogonal group $\mathcal{O}(d)$}, which include, \eg, the orthogonal group $\mathcal{O}(d)$ itself, the special orthogonal group $\mathcal{SO}(d)$, the permutation group $\mathcal{P}(d)$, and the cyclic group $\mathcal{Z}_m$ (see Section~\ref{subsec:setup} for their definitions).
+We propose and analyze a non-convex approach for tackling this class of synchronization problems.
+Our main contribution is fivefold. \begin{itemize} \item First, we derive a \emph{master theorem} for the proposed non-convex approach.
+Under four assumptions that are respectively related to the subgroup, noise, measurement graph, and initialization, our master theorem establishes an upper bound on the estimation error of the iterates of GPM and hence provides performance guarantees for the proposed non-convex approach (see Theorem~\ref{thm:master}).